-The white light on the front of any Sonos speaker or component is handy for letting you know you're connected but should you want a more stealth appearance once you're up and running - you might not want a bright white light on a speaker in your bedroom - head in to Settings in the Sonos app where you can toggle off the Status Indicator light.
+The white light on the front of any Sonos speaker or component is handy for letting you know you're connected, but should you want a more stealth appearance once you're up and running (you might not want a bright white light on a speaker in your bedroom, after all), head into Settings in the Sonos app where you can toggle off the Status Indicator light.

 The most popular streaming services are increasingly well-integrated on Sonos.
-One neat trick is the ability to add tracks you listen to on Sonos to your Spotify (or other music service) playlists, which will then be ready for you in your Spotify app.
-Right-click on the track on the desktop app to add it to a Spotify playlist, or hit the three dots to call-up this option within the mobile app.
+One neat trick is the ability to add tracks you listen to on Sonos to your Spotify (or another music service) playlists, which will then be ready for you in your Spotify app.
+Right-click on the track on the desktop app to add it to a Spotify playlist, or hit the three dots to call up this option within the mobile app.

 Similarly, the Soundcloud integration on Sonos allows you to add to your Soundcloud 'Likes' from inside the Sonos app.
 Hit the heart symbol and the track will appear in your Soundcloud likes when you access the Soundcloud app or website.

 10. Calm down with Sonos